amansinghas98/amansinghas98/README.md

 ## Objective

-My journey as a Bachelor of Computer Applications & IT Service Desk analyst has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) Analyst.
+My journey as a Bachelor of Computer Applications & IT Service Desk analyst has led me to develop a passion for cybersecurity.
+I am eager to transition into this field, specifically to join a Security Operations Center (SOC) Analyst.

-## Skills
+## SKILLS

 | Skills                                               |
 |-----------------------------------------------|